AndyDentFree/kotlyrical/README.md

 - [Kolapsilist](./Kolapsilist/README.md) - in progress look at how to have a list of data with collapsing and rendering alternative content when collapsed.
 - [MateriallyMessy](./MateriallyMessy/README.md) - very simple use of Material resources in a pure Android Jetpack compose project, as base for comparison.
+- [PreviewablePic](./PreviewablePic/README.md) - just showing how to use an icon and be able to preview
 - _MultiLang__ - upcoming test of internationalisation presenting two languages on same screen.